wearsunscreen/elmAppTemplate/README.md

-# Portmanteau
+# elmAppTemplate
-A simple quiz of portmanteau words, built using the Elm Architecture.
+A simple application using the Elm Architecture which can be used as a starting point for new projects.
+This app
+* presents a startup page,
+* stores the start time of the app into the model,
+* stores a psuedo-random seed into the model.